mgba-emu/mgba/README.md

 mGBA
 ====

-mGBA is a new emulator for running Game Boy Advance games.
+mGBA is an emulator for running Game Boy Advance games.
 It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack.

-Up-to-date news and downloads can be found at [mgba.io](http://mgba.io/).
+Up-to-date news and downloads can be found at [mgba.io](https://mgba.io/).

 [![Build status](https://travis-ci.org/mgba-emu/mgba.svg?branch=master)](https://travis-ci.org/mgba-emu/mgba)